cheatham1/GetStartedBook/the_display_histograms.md

 ## Opening Angle Between MET and Leptons [phi]

-This is the opening angle, in phi (𝜙), between the missing transverse momentum and the two leptons.
+This is the opening angle, measured in phi (𝜙), between the missing transverse momentum (MET) and the two leptons.

 ![](pictures/OpeningAngleMETleptoms.jpg)